malulleybovo/PSO2AffixingAssistant/README.md

   3) A fix to the bug you found will come soon!
 Thanks for reporting!

   ### Contribute
-  Currently only accepting Pull Requests for Database Update.
+  Currently accepting Pull Requests for Database Update.
+  Any other Pull Request should be first proposed via an Issue as a feature request for further discussion.
   Find more information at [CONTRIBUTING.md](https://github.com/malulleybovo/PSO2AffixingAssistant/blob/master/CONTRIBUTING.md)